-I am a developmental psychologist and my main area of research is young children’s metacognition (how they think about what they know).
+I am a Chartered Psychologist and my main area of research is young children’s metacognition (how they think about what they know).
 I am also interested how young children develop an understanding of the emotional and social world around them; children and adolescent's mental imagery and how it impacts on their education and mental health; adolescent's emotional development; adoption and post-adoption support; parenting.

-However, I am always keen to expand my areas of expertise via collaboration with other disciplines and with industry.
-I always welcome applications from prospective PhD students in the field of developmental psychology.
+I am always keen to expand my areas of expertise via collaboration with other disciplines and with industry.
+I always welcome applications from prospective PhD students in the field of developmental psychology, adoption, or parenting.

 I am keen to supervise PhD students in any of the above research areas, and will also consider supervising doctoral research in related topics.
 Please contact me for an informal discussion in the first instance.

 My teaching expertise is in the field of developmental psychology.
 I also specialise in teaching quantitative research methods.